-One of the first things you should consider when packing up to come to Canada is how to transfer your cash and your other investments.
+One of the first things you should consider when packing up to come to Canada is how to transfer finances such as your cash and your other investments.

 2. Transfer some cash into Canadian funds for immediate needs after landing.

 3. If necessary, buy travellers’ cheques for security and immediate access to your funds.

 For more information about how to prepare for a smooth transition to Canada, join our webinar:

 4. Bring your international credit cards for immediate out-of-pocket expenses and for identification purposes, too.

 5. You can get an international wire transfer using the Society for Worldwide Interbank Financial Telecommunication (SWIFT) system.
 It operates a worldwide network that can transfer funds between different financial institutions.
 Allow a week to 10 days for international banking transfers.

 6. Once you’re in Canada, open a bank account at a bank or credit union in your city.
 To do this, you’ll have to show your landed immigrant papers and identification.

 Things to know about bringing jewelry and valuables

 - Valuable jewelry (i.e., rings, necklaces, earrings, etc.)